Muhammad1umer-tech/Tokyo-Olympic/README.md

 In this project, I utilized datasets related to the Tokyo Olympics and COVID-19, sourced from Kaggle and the ECDC website.
 I use Microsoft Azure services to create pipelines, manage storage, perform data transformations, utilize MySQL, and integrate with Power BI.

-The main purpose of this project is to get familiar with the services of Microsoft Azure and how to use them in real world scenario.
+The main purpose of this project is to get familiar with the services of Microsoft Azure and how to use them in real-world scenarios.

 The task involves:
-* Download datasets from kaggle and ECDC website.
+* Download datasets from Kaggle and ECDC website.
-* Create account on Microsoft Azure
+* Create an account on Microsoft Azure
-* Create envirnments to use Azure's services.
+* Create environments to use Azure's services.
-* Use AzureDataFactory to create pipelines, link services, datasets and triggers.
+* Use AzureDataFactory to create pipelines, link services, datasets, and triggers.
 * Use AzureDataFactory's services called DataFlow for the transformation of the data.
 * Use AzureDatabricks for the transformation of the data.
 * Use Snaypse Analytics for the transformation of the data.